Technologies to Train Myoelectric Prosthesis Users for Optimal Functional Outcomes

 - Myoelectric Videogame Training Functional Outcomes Abstract

-This work is supported by the US Army Medical Research and Materiel Command under Contracts Nos.
-W81XWH-15-C-0022 and W81XWH-18-C-0084.
-The views, opinions and/or findings contained in this report are those of the author(s) and should not be construed as an official Department of the Army position, policy or decision unless so designated by other documentation.
+This work is supported the US Army Medical Research and Materiel Command under Contract No. W81XWH-15-C-0022 and W81XWH-18-C-0084.
+The views, opinions and/or findings contained in this report are those of the author(s) and should not be construed as an official Department of Army position, policy or decision unless so designated by other documentation.
+In the conduct of research where humans are the subjects, the investigator(s) adhered to the policies regarding the protection of human subjects as prescribed by Code of Federal Regulations (CFR) Title 45, Volume 1, Part 46; Title 32, Chapter 1, Part 219; and Title 21, Chapter 1, Part 50 (Protection of Human Subjects).

 Expected Completion Date: